Opinion: I’ve just become a dad for the first time – should I be worried?

 Our parents raised children with far less support, convenience and expert advice on hand.
 They managed, didn’t they?

-I’m starting to think the real reason people don’t want to have kids isn’t climate change or the cost, but the stress.
+I’m starting to think that the real reason people don’t want to have kids isn’t climate change or the cost, but the stress.
 Having children and looking after them seems impossibly complicated in the modern era.
 Every day brings news of awful diseases or viruses that children can catch, allergies I need to worry about, or behavioural issues I should watch out for.
 Every article of advice I read warns me of a multitude of impending risks, and the more I try to arm myself with knowledge, the more I find new things to worry about.

 All of this is enough to drive anyone into a state of anxiety.
-At the ripe old age of 45, I can handle it, but I can’t imagine anyone 20 years younger going into childbirth today without feeling a sense of overwhelming stress.
+At the ripe old age of 45, I can handle it, but I can’t imagine anyone 20 years younger approaching parenthood today without an overwhelming sense of stress.

 Apparently, it will all be worth it!
 But I’m not convinced that all the fearmongering is helpful.